The more you know and learn, the easier it is to learn and know more. – Tony Buzan

-Mind mapping is a visual information management tool that enables us to structure, organize, memorize, arrange, brainstorm and learn information in a highly specialized way.
+Mind mapping is a visual information management tool that helps us structure, organize, memorize, arrange, brainstorm and learn information in a highly specialized way.

-The past 10 years have brought us amazing insights into the human mind and our limitless capacity to think, comprehend and store large reservoirs of information.
-If anything, these studies have proven that our capacity to think effectively and quickly is very closely tied to our imagination and our ability to create associations between information chunks.
+If anything, these studies have highlighted that our capacity to think effectively and quickly is very closely tied to our imagination and our ability to create associations between various information chunks.

-Mind mapping has come a long way since the early days when Tony Buzan introduced it to the world.
-It is now on the brink of becoming a mainstream tool that enables academic students, business professionals and many other individuals to tackle and take control of the overwhelming amount of information that we are forced to absorb every single day.
+Mind mapping has come a long way since the early days when Tony Buzan first introduced it to the world.
+It is now on the brink of becoming a mainstream tool used by academics, students, business professionals and many other individuals to manage, organize and reimagine information in a new and highly structured way.

-These days mind mapping isn’t all about the map.
-It’s rather evolving into a visual information management tool that is transforming the way we think and work on a daily basis — bringing into perspective the critical importance of developing our visual thinking capacity.
+These days though, mind mapping isn’t just about creating a map.
+It’s instead evolving into a visual information management tool that’s transforming the way we think, work, and develop our visual thinking capacity.

 The Visual Mapping Evolution